veksh/cloudresume/data/markdown/cv-long.md

 - Wholistic infrastructure management: using GitLab as network-wide Source of Truth and Ansible as IaC tool for tasks like pushing network configuration to LAN switches, configuring Linux-based DNS and DHCP servers, adding machine accounts to Active Directory, generating LAN configuration reports.

 ## Cloud
-- Services: familiar with the basic subset of AWS stack like IAM, EC2, VPCs, S3, CloudFront, DynamoDB.
+- Services: familiar with the essential subset of AWS stack like IAM, EC2, VPCs, S3, CloudFront, DynamoDB.
 - Automation: managing AWS services from awscli, Ansible playbooks, Terraform modules, Python scripts, and with CloudFormation templates
 - VM deployment: image building with Packer, post-install configuration with cloud-init and Ansible.
 - Monitoring: logging to CloudWatch and Grafana Cloud.